• Skip to primary navigation

 • 2 tablespoons olive oil

-• 10 black or green olives, diced roughly
+• 10 olives black or green, diced roughly

 • 1 teaspoon paprika

-• 1 teaspoon brown or white miso (optional)
+• 1 teaspoon brown or red miso optional, white could be used

 • 1 vegetable stock cube